chirpyli/data-structure/README.md

 # data-structure
-Data structure learning notes and codes.
+Data structure and algorithm learning notes and codes.